SARe: Structure-Aware Generative 3D Fragment Reassembly: Experiments

-\textbf{Evaluation Metrics.} Following ~\cite{GARF}, we report the rotation error $\mathrm{RMSE}(R)$ and the translation error $\mathrm{RMSE}(T)$ as the root mean squared errors between the predicted and ground-truth fragment poses.
-We additionally report Part Accuracy (PA), defined as the fraction of correctly assembled fragments whose per-fragment Chamfer Distance to the ground truth is below a threshold (0.01 in our experiments).
+{\textbf{Evaluation Metrics.}} Following GARF, we report the rotation error $\mathrm{RMSE}(R)$ and the translation error $\mathrm{RMSE}(T)$ as the root mean squared errors between the predicted and ground-truth fragment poses.
+Part Accuracy (PA) is the fraction of fragments whose Chamfer distance between the predicted and ground-truth transformed point sets is below 0.01.
 Finally, we report the object-level Chamfer Distance (CD) between the assembled shape and the ground-truth object.
+For compactness, RE and TE denote RMSE(R) and RMSE(T), respectively.
+CD is reported in $\times10^{-3}$, rotation error in degrees, and translation error in $\times10^{-2}$.

-\textbf{Competing Methods.} We compare against several fracture reassembly methods, including SE(3)-Equiv~\cite{Wu_2023_SE3},DiffAssemble~\cite{Scarpellini2024DiffAssemble},Jigsaw~\cite{Lu2023Jigsaw}, PuzzleFusion++~\cite{PuzzleFusionPP}, GARF~\cite{GARF}, and RPF~\cite{RPF}.
-For a fair large-$K$ comparison under our $K\in[2,50]$ setting, we reproduce GARF and RPF with an identical evaluation protocol.
-Specifically, for GARF, we modify the official implementation to extend its fragment-count support from at most 20 fragments to up to 50.
-For RPF, we re-train the official model on the vanilla Breaking Bad split under the same fragment-count range.
-For the remaining baselines, we report numbers from official papers or repositories, which are often reported under smaller-$K$ settings (e.g., $K\le 20$) and thus serve as reference results.
-For our SARe-Gen, we report results for two training setups: a model trained only on Breaking Bad and a model trained on joint data from all datasets.
+{\textbf{Competing Methods.}} We compare with Jigsaw~\cite{Lu2023Jigsaw}, PuzzleFusion++~\cite{PuzzleFusionPP}, GARF~\cite{GARF}, RPF~\cite{RPF}, and the strongest CKA variant of TORA ~\cite{lee2026tora}.
+GARF, RPF, and TORA-CKA are retrained on the same non-volume-constrained Breaking Bad splits and evaluated under our unified protocol.
+Since the official GARF implementation supports at most 20 fragments, we extend its input handling to $K\leq50$.
+Results for Jigsaw and PuzzleFusion++ are included as reference results under their available $K\leq20$ settings.